tinkoh/johnmulapi/README.md

 ```

 ### Can I use this in a project?
-Please.
+Please do.
 Let me know how it goes.